 Who are we?

-The Sensory Service comprises teams of specialist teachers, specialist support staff, technical support and early years' practitioners who support children and young people with sensory impairments and their families.
+The Low Incidende Team and Sensory Service comprises teams of specialist teachers, specialist support staff, technical support and early years' practitioners who support children and young people with sensory impairments and their families and children who

 What do we do?

-The Sensory Service provides a teaching, assessment, advice, support and training service for children and families from birth to transition to Post 16 / FE / HE or the world of work.
-Children and young people will have a diagnosed hearing
+The Low Incidence and Sensory Service provides a teaching, assessment, advice, support and training service for children and families from birth to transition to Post 16 / FE / HE or the world of work.
+Where young people have an Education,

 The service has an open referral system.